shilpisirohi12/Simple-Sentiment-Analysis-for-Tweets/README.md

    ```

 ## Plotting graph
-The code is for realtime plotting of the graphs.
+Below code is for realtime plotting of the graphs.
 If we keep on fetching tweets in background and adding new data in the csv file then the graph will keep on changing.
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt